taosdata/TDengine/docs/en/12-taos-sql/12-distinguished.md

 select _wstart, location, max(current) from meters partition by location interval(10m)
 ```

 The most common usage of PARTITION BY is partitioning the data in subtables by tags then perform computation when querying data in a supertable.
 More specifically, `PARTITION BY TBNAME` partitions the data of each subtable into a single timeline, and this method facilitates the statistical analysis in many use cases of processing timeseries data.
-For example, calculate the average voltage of each meter every 10 minutes£º
+For example, calculate the average voltage of each meter every 10 minutesÂ£Âº
 ```sql
 select _wstart, tbname, avg(voltage) from meters partition by tbname interval(10m)
 ```